warvariuc/wschannels/README.md

 WebSocket channels
 ==================

 The server is written for Python3 using AIOHTTP.
+As pub/sub mechanism is used MongoDB with a capped collection and a tailable cursor.

 It's like a chat where rooms are called 'channels'.